Associate Professor of Religious Studies; Chair, Department of Religious Studies; Director, Program of Women’s and Gender Studies

 Her first book, Suburban Islam (Oxford University Press 2018), explores why local, diffuse communities, or generative “third spaces,” are crucial for tracking the possibilities and constraints of contemporary Muslim American identity.
 Focusing on suburban Chicago, the book demonstrates how third space communities have transformed leisure practices, such as football games and nature walks, into practices that its members understand as enactments of Islamic piety.
 Even as third spaces attempt to transcend various divisions in the American ummah, they also augment tensions within enduring Muslim debates around authority and ethics.

-Professor Howe is the editor of the Routledge Handbook of Islam and Gender, which is forthcoming in late 2019.
-The volume will feature 30 original essays related to various dimensions of gender and sexuality in global Muslim contexts.
+She is also the editor of the Routledge Handbook of Islam and Gender (2020).
+The volume features 32 original essays related to various dimensions of gender and sexuality in global Muslim contexts.

 Professor Howe has published several articles and book chapters related to her research in venues such as Religion and American Culture: A Journal of Interpretation, Journal of Quranic Studies, Journal of Muslim Philanthropy and Civil Society and the Routledge Handbook of Early Islam.

 She is also at work on two book projects.
 The first, Maryam Jameelah and the Global Muslim Imagination, explores the intersection of American postwar religious politics and transnational Muslim revivalism.
 The second, Muslim Students and the Making of American Islam 1963-present, examines the crucial role of the Muslim Students Association (MSA) in shaping American Islam.

 Professor Howe’s work has received numerous grants and fellowships, including the National Endowment for the Humanities, the American Academy of Religion, and the American Association of University Women, and the Expanding Horizons Initiative at CWRU.
 She is a National Research Fellow at the Center for the Study of Religion and American Culture at IUPUI.